mblitherland/litretro/README.md

 - 20: Mark cards "complete" once they've been discussed to clear up that view...
 - 23: About page, GH link
 - 25: Detailed summary with information about card and comment creators
-- 29: Make label on sticky-note color select toggle radio button
-- 30: Save the last color selected and reselect that
+- 31: Show friendly name on participants page

 ## Todoings

 Probably some general hosting improvements next

-- 31: Show friendly name on participants page

 ## Todones